 Meningitis is usually caused by bacterial, viral, or fungal infection, but may also result from injury, cancer, or drugs.
 Other factors that might suggest the likely etiology include a patient’s immune status, travel history, and demographic factors such as their age.
-Classic symptoms of meningitis include headache, nausea or vomiting, neck stiffness, and fever.
+Classic symptoms of meningitis include headache, neck stiffness, photophobia, nausea or vomiting, and fever.
 Each type has characteristic risk factors, signs, and symptoms.

 Viral meningitis is the most common cause of aseptic meningitis.
-Causative agents include human enteroviruses (most commonly), HSV, mumps, arboviruses such as West Nile, HIV, and (rarely) influenza.
+Causative agents include human enteroviruses (most commonly), herpes simplex virus, mumps, arboviruses such as West Nile, HIV, and (rarely) influenza.
 Distinguishing viral from bacterial meningitis can be difficult and treatment with empirical antimicrobial therapy might be necessary while awaiting the results of cerebrospinal fluid analysis.
 Infants, immunocompromised patients, and those infected with herpes viruses or arboviruses are more likely to have complications.
 However, viral meningitis is typically self-limiting without serious sequelae.